ev3rt-git/ev3rt-git.github.io/get_started.md

 # Step 5: Try it out!

+Launch HelloEV3:

-Insert the SD card into your EV3 brick and power it on.
-After a few seconds, you will see the EV3RT console [TODO:figure].
-Press buttons to select `Load App`->`SD card`, and files in `ev3rt/apps` will be listed.
-Now choose the file of HelloEV3 to launch it.
+1. Insert the SD card into your EV3 brick and power it on.
+2. After a few seconds, you will see the EV3RT console.
+3. Press buttons to select `Load App`->`SD card`, and files in `ev3rt/apps` will be listed.
+4. Now choose the file of HelloEV3 to launch it.

-After HelloEV3 is started, a menu [TODO:figure] will appear.
+After HelloEV3 is started, a menu will appear.
 At first, the device connection must be configured.
 For example, if a ultrasonic sensor is connected to port 1, you should select `Connect device`->`Connect sensor`->`Sensor port 1`->`Ultrasonic` from the menu.
 Then you can choose `Test sensor`->`Sensor port 1` to test your sensor on EV3RT.